FlowFuse/node-red-dashboard/docs/user/settings.md

 ---
-description: Customize your Node-RED Dashboard 2.0 experience with detailed settings for optimal dashboard performance and appearance.
+description: Customize your FlowFuse Dashboard experience with detailed settings for optimal dashboard performance and appearance.
 ---

 # Settings